OpenRefine/OpenRefine/docs/docs/manual/transposing.md

 | Color   | Yellow            	| 2009 survey       	|
 | IUCN ID | 161899            	|                   	|

-If the "Source" column is selected as notes column, this table is transformed to:
+If the “Source” column is selected as the notes column, this table is transformed to:

 | Name              	| Color	| IUCN ID | Source: Name | Source: Color    	|
 |-----------------------|----------|---------|---------------|-----------------------|